Safavid conversion of Iran to Shia Islam

 Following their rise to power in Iran in the 16th century, the Safavid dynasty initiated a campaign of forced conversion against the Iranian populace, seeking to replace Sunni Islam, whose Shafi'i school of jurisprudence pervaded the country, as the denomination of the majority of the population.

 Over the course of three centuries, the Safavids (who were Twelver Shias) heavily persecuted Sunni Muslims, Jews, Christians, and other religious groups, eventually transforming Iran into a bastion of Shia Islam.
 This process led to hostilities with Iran's Sunni-majority neighbours, most notably the Ottoman Empire.
 The Safavid campaign sought to ensure Twelver dominance among Shia Muslims, particularly with regard to Zaydism and Ismaʿilism—each of which had previously experienced their own eras of sectarian dominance.

 The political climate of 18th-century Iran, the intellectual history of Twelver Shia Islam, and the final Shi'itization of the nation were all greatly influenced by the Shaykh al-Islam Mohammad-Baqer Majlesi.
-In addition to marking the start of a genuinely Iranian expansion within Twelver Shia Islam, Majlesi was also a foreshadowing of the Twelver Shia Imams establishing the Islamic Republic of Iran in the late 20th century.
+In addition to marking the start of a genuinely Iranian expansion within Twelver Shia Islam, Majlesi also foreshadowed the establishment by the Twelver Shia Imams of the Islamic Republic of Iran in the late 20th century.

 Through their actions, the Safavids were able to establish the Shia sect as the official religion of their empire, marking a significant turning point in Islamic history, which had been universally dominated by the Sunni sect until that period.
-It also marked a significant turning point in Iranian history, having been the nation's first demographic change since the Muslim conquest of Persia in the 7th century.
+It also marked a significant turning point in Iranian history, having been the nation's first major ethnoreligious change since the Muslim conquest of Persia in the 7th century.
 As a direct result of the Safavid conversion campaign, Shi'a Islam remains dominant among the populations of Iran and Azerbaijan.